beepnl/BEEP/readme.md

   Troubleshooting: If you get an error like "Composer detected issues in your platform: Your Composer dependencies require a PHP version ">= 8.1.0"." you might need to run `composer global update`

 Tips:

-* you can also link your local vue app to this url in the .env file
+* You can also link your local vue app to this url in the .env file.
+If you do this and you get cors errors, this might be because of one of the following reasons:

+The url you set is wrong.
+You have to open beep.test first (or your url) and add a security exception for your browser.

 * If you want to test your new api functions, we recommend to use Postman: https://www.postman.com/downloads/